-Forensic Accountants are Specialists.
-When you get sick with the flu you go to a General Practitioner (GP), but when you break a leg badly you go to the Orthopaedic Surgeon (Specialist).
-In the same way, when you have a normal set of financial statements you want to get audited, presented and prepared for tax returns you go to an accountant; however, when you suspect misbehaviour, the possibility of fraud or something needing more specific investigation your port of call will be a forensic accountant.
+Forensic accountants are specialists.
+When you get sick with the flu you go to a general practitioner, but when you break your leg badly you go to a specialist, i.e. an orthopaedic surgeon.
+In the same way, when you have a normal set of financial statements you want audited, presented and prepared for tax returns you go to an accountant; however, when you suspect misbehaviour, the possibility of fraud or something requiring more specific investigation your port of call will be a forensic accountant.

-As specialists in investigating fraud, prevention of fraud and doing relevant calculations, forensic accountants concentrate on a specific area of financial statements and they study and investigate that specific area in detail.
+As specialists in fraud detection and prevention, forensic accountants concentrate on a specific area of financial statements and they study and investigate that specific area in detail.

-Like with your typical accountants – forensic accountants know, understand and can apply the general accounting principles (Tax, VAT, auditing etc.) and can make assertions used in financial accounting.
-However, what makes them different is that along with these financial accounting and auditing skills – they also have the skills to prevent, detect, investigate and report within their specific field of expertise.
-Their vast experience and specialised skill set sets them apart and also results in them being called to testify in court.
+Like accountants, forensic accountants know, understand and can apply the general accounting principles (tax, VAT, auditing, and so on) and can make assertions used in financial accounting.
+However, what makes them different is that together with these financial accounting and auditing skills, they also have the skills to detect, investigate and report within their specific field of expertise.
+They are also suitably qualified to advise on preventative measures.
+Their vast experience and specialised skill set sets them apart and also qualifies them to testify in court.

-Experience is extremely key in the role of the forensic accountant.
-As qualified accountants, they are degreed individuals (usually B Com Accounting or CASA), have practical on the job experience and have completed additional courses and training (ICFP & AFCP certificates, short courses on interview techniques and various soft skills etc).
-Forensic accountants learn the different tricks of the trade early on and are exposed to and understand the legal system in relative detail, often working with lawyers and even police on matters.
+Experience is key in the role of the forensic accountant.
+As qualified accountants, they have a B Com (Accounting) degree or are chartered accountants (SA), or both; they have practical on-the-job experience and have completed additional courses and training, such as the Institute of Commercial Forensic Practitioners (ICFP) and (AFCP) certificates, as well as short courses on interview techniques and various other soft skills.
+Forensic accountants learn the different tricks of the trade early on and are exposed to and understand the legal system in relative detail, often working with lawyers and even police on various matters.

-At Grid Forensic Accounting, we offer a number of services falling to the 3 categories of legal, business and personal.
-To find out more about what we offer, visit our services page, or contact us for a free consultation.
+At Grid Forensic Accounting, we offer a number of financial and forensic services to legal, business and personal entities.
+To find out how we can assist you, visit our services page, or contact us for a free consultation.

-Secure the services of a bloodhound and contact Grid Forensic Accounting, today.
+To secure the services of a bloodhound, contact Grid Forensic Accounting, today.